-Mindfulness is something that has become incredibly popular over the past few years.
-It has been described as both a practice, and a way of being, with many saying it has improved their own quality of life.
+Mindfulness has been gaining momentum in the public eye over the last 10 years or so.
+It has been described as both a practice and a way of being, with many saying it has improved their own quality of life.

 But how exactly can mindfulness be applied in the lives of people with disabilities, and what benefits does mindfulness have for them?